outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - an insight path can be used to connect some structures relevantly/efficiently/usefully (like problem/solution structures, input/output structures, origin/destination structures)
       - a solution automation workflow can be formatted as a format sequence

-    - meaning of connections between useful structures
+    - example meaning of connections between useful structures
       - because a format sequence can be a connecting structure, it can be used to implement functions with 'connecting' intents

     - change variables to check & complete definitions of interactions between components